mandiant/SilkETW/README.md

 Note also that we are only capturing a subset of the "Microsoft-Windows-DotNETRuntime" events (0x2038), specifically: JitKeyword, InteropKeyword, LoaderKeyword and NGenKeyword.

+## How to get SilkETW?

+You can either download the source and compile it in Visual Studio.
+Please note that you can get the community edition of Visual Studio free of charge.
+Or you can grab the latest pre-built version from [releases](https://github.com/fireeye/SilkETW/releases).

 ## Future Work

 ### Changelog